Defri’s journey: Empowering indigenous girls through a period tracking app

 These deep-rooted beliefs passed down by their elders included the notion that bathing during menstruation will lead to illness; and that watering plants during one’s period will cause them to wither.
 Such misconceptions stood as barriers to understanding the natural process of menstruation and hindered girls from embracing it with confidence.
 They also revealed that they had limited access to menstrual hygiene and health information, and sexual and reproductive health resources in their homes and schools.
 Their communities further suffered from inadequate access to sanitary pads, clean water, and latrines, making menstrual management more challenging.

-Aside from these, Defri and other consultation participants shared that the arrival of menarche, a significant milestone marking a girl’s transition into womanhood, was often misconstrued as a signal for arranged marriages in some IP communities.
+Aside from these, Defri and other consultation participants shared that the arrival of menarche, the first occurrence of menstruation and a significant milestone marking a girl’s transition into womanhood, was often misconstrued as a signal for arranged marriages in some IP communities.
 This cultural practice limited the opportunities and held back countless IP girls in the province from achieving their full potential.

 A significant step